 Anne Morrison, South Bay Scuba – 2015 Heinke winners

 You can read more top tips from previous Heinke winners.

 Since the Heinke Trophy is awarded to the BSAC club considered to have done the most to further the interests of its members and BSAC, applications should provide the adjudicating panel with all the information and documentation necessary to make such a judgment.

 It is appreciated that some clubs may not have outstanding achievements in each area so assessments will take account of branch size.
 The assessment considers the wide cross-section of branch activities listed under four main headings below.

-In order that a genuine assessment may be made of the club’s overall performance, it is important that full details are given and that the entry material is presented in the order of the headings and sub-headings detailed below.
-The format of the Heinke trophy can also be used by a branch as an audit of performance as well as a template for forward planning.
+In order that a genuine assessment may be made of the club’s overall performance, it is important that full details are given, and that the entry material is presented in the order of the headings and sub-headings detailed below.
+The format of the Heinke Trophy can also be used by a club as an audit of performance as well as a template for forward planning.

 Content: give a general description and short history of your club.
-Indicate the extent of involvement by branch members in the design and preparation of the entry.
-The quality and format of the entry will be taken into account, eg, its production, clarity of descriptions, supporting facts, inclusion of photographs, press cuttings etc.
+Indicate the extent of involvement by club members in the design and preparation of the entry.
+The quality and format of the entry will be considered, e.g., its production, clarity of descriptions, supporting facts, inclusion of photographs, press cuttings etc.

 Presentation: your club’s entry can either be printed or in an electronic format.
 It should be indexed and follow the prescribed order as follows:

 - Numbers: Give totals of new and renewing Full, Junior, and Associate members at the beginning and end of the year.
 Are there any special factors affecting intake of new members or renewal of membership?
 Detail any specific action to retain interest of senior members.

 - Snorkelling: Does the club encourage snorkelling activities or offer Snorkel Diver membership?
 Give details of numbers and organisation.
 Is there a snorkelling club associated with the branch?